jeff-hykin/json_fix/README.md

         return "a built-in object that is natually json-able"
 ```

-If you want control over classes you didn't define yourself, use the converter table
+If you want control over that are defined externally (datetime, numpy.array, tensor, etc), use the override_table
 ```python
 from json_fix import fix_it; fix_it() # only needs to be done once per runtime, NOT per-file import json